 e) The Martin's Mindful Minutes playlist.
 A new for 2022 series of videos that touch upon and briefly discuss subjects of the philosophical works of Martin Janello.

-9. For those who would like to form their own opinions about philosophical sources relevant to my work, or even Philosophy more generally, I offer the "Further Reading" excerpt (4 p., PDF) from Section 9 of the Critical Introduction article cited in Item 1.e) above.
+10. For those trying to form their own opinions about philosophical sources relevant to my work, or Philosophy more generally, I offer the "Further Reading" excerpt (4 p., PDF) from Section 9 of the Critical Introduction article cited in Item 1.e) above.
 This excerpt contains a comprehensive list of linked philosophical research references with comments regarding their quality.

 © 2013-2022 BY MARTIN JANELLO